Kangra railway station

 Kangra railway station is a main railway station in Kangra district in the Indian state of Himachal Pradesh.
-The station lies on UNESCO World Heritage Site Kangra Valley Railway.
+The station lies on Kangra Valley Railway.
 It is located at an altitude of 674 m above mean sea level.
 It was allotted the railway code of KGRA under the jurisdiction of Firozpur railway division.
 The -wide narrow gauge was opened for traffic in 1929.
 In 1929 the line was regauged to -wide narrow gauge.